Bicycle Planning and Design Resources

 PennDOT's policies are guided in part by the following documents:

 The Federal Highway Administration (FHWA) is a valuable partner and resource for the department and the public.
-Over the past two years, FHWA has produced several valuable guidance documents (PDF):
+Recent materials include online design training and free webinars on bicycle and pedestrian issues as well as the specific documents listed below.

-The Pedestrian and Bicycle Information Center is another resource center funded by FHWA.
-It offers guidance on planning, design, data-resources, and training (including free webinars).
+Pedestrian and Bicycle Information Center is another resource center funded by FHWA.
+It offers guidance on planning, design, data-resources, and training (including

 National Association of City Transportation Officials produces several relevant guides that PennDOT may consider as project alternatives are developed.